-Henry Dunant University College (HUDU) is an institution created in 1995 that organizes university-level training courses for governmental and non-governmental actors on human rights, in collaboration with international, humanitarian and non-governmental organizations active in Geneva and in the field.
+Founded in 1995, the Henry Dunant University College Foundation (CUHD) organizes university-level training courses for governmental and non-governmental actors on human rights, especially for the most disadvantaged and victims of human trafficking, in collaboration with international, humanitarian and non-governmental organizations active in Geneva and in the field.

-Henry Dunant, founder of The Red Cross and modern humanitarian law, pioneer of international collaboration, inspires our commitment.
+Henry Dunant, founder of the Red Cross and modern humanitarian law and a pioneer of international collaboration, inspires our commitment.

 University level training

 For the implementation of its training courses, it collaborates with universities, international organizations, NGOs and international research institutes.

 The Collège Universitaire Henry Dunant Foundation (CUHD) is a Swiss foundation recognized as being of public utility and controlled by the Swiss Federal Supervisory Authority for Foundations.
 Its donors benefit from tax exemption in Switzerland.
 The anchoring of our courses in Geneva, seat of the UN and numerous international organizations, an international city par excellence, is essential in relation to the historical and cultural heritage of Switzerland in the fields of justice, democracy and peace….

 The programs focus on the most disadvantaged people, the victims of human trafficking.
 They are addressed to the actors of the fight against trafficking, as well as to the stakeholders of the concrete implementation of fundamental human rights, in governments (civil servants, diplomats, etc.), in local communities and civil society (NGOs, association leaders, etc.).
 A strong society is built from the ground up.
 Special emphasis is placed on the training of youth…

 The Henry Dunant University College Foundation develops initiatives for the promotion of human dignity, integral development of the person, integral ecology and peace for the common good…

 For more information, please download below the University College Foundation Henry Dunant (CUHD) Activity Report for the year 2021…